Division of Echuca

 The Division of Echuca was an Australian electoral division in the state of Victoria.
 The division was proclaimed in 1900, and was one of the original 65 divisions to be contested at the first federal election.
+After 1919, it was a safe seat for the Country Party.
 It was abolished in 1937.

-It was named for the town of Echuca.
+The division was named for the town of Echuca.
 It was located in the Murray Valley area, including the towns of Echuca, Kyabram, Rochester and Shepparton.
-After 1919, it was a safe seat for the Country Party.
+In 1913, it gained the areas of Seymour, Kilmore, Broadford and Lancefield from the abolished Division of Mernda, and Heathcote from the Division of Bendigo.

+When the division of Echuca was abolished in 1937, it was split into three and replaced by: